-IHPA reassures all stakeholders that the annual review of price adjustments will include both existing adjustments and potential adjustments.
-That is, the adjustments to the NEP that have been previously approved may not be included on an ongoing basis.
-IHPA undertakes a program of ongoing validation, testing and refinement of any price adjustments that it introduces.
+The annual review of adjustments to the NEP will include both existing adjustments and potential adjustments.
+That is, adjustments to the NEP that have been previously approved may not be included on an ongoing basis or included but not at the same quantum.
+Instead, IHPA will undertake a program of ongoing validation, testing and refinement of any adjustments to the NEP that it introduces.

-IHPA will adopt the Pricing Guidelines to guide its decision-making, where it is required to exercise policy judgement in undertaking its legislated functions.
+IHPA will adopt the Pricing Guidelines, as set out in the Pricing Framework for Australian Public Hospital Services (the Pricing Framework), to guide its decision-making, where it is required to exercise policy judgement in undertaking its legislated functions.

-A jurisdiction may request IHPA to consider any legitimate and unavoidable costs in the delivery of public hospital services, based on a detailed submission and supporting evidence.
+Commonwealth, state or territory governments (jurisdictions) may request IHPA to consider any legitimate and unavoidable cost variations in the delivery of public hospital services, based on a detailed submission and supporting evidence.